Professional Reviews

 Overall, I was very impressed with Keeper’s customer support.
 This level of support is unmatched in the password manager world — even better than Dashlane, which only offers live chat support during EST business hours on weekdays.
 If good customer support is important to you, Keeper is the best there is.

-Is Keeper Password Manager Secure Enough in 2023?
+Is Keeper Password Manager Secure Enough in 2025?

-Overall, Keeper is an excellent password manager that’s secure, easy to use, and feature-rich.
+Overall, however, Keeper is an excellent password manager that’s secure, easy to use, and feature-rich.
 You can try Keeper risk-free using a 30-day free trial.

 Frequently Asked Questions